VoliKoN/VoliKoN.github.io/_posts/2021-01-16-home-server-part2.md

 ### RAM

-Firstly I had to upgrade the RAM in the system, I bought 64G of DDR4 3600 non-ECC memory.
+First I had to upgrade the RAM in the system, I bought 64G of DDR4 3600 non-ECC memory.

-Although I'm using ZFS which ECC memory is recommended for, I'm not hosting any real critical data and all the important data is backed up to the cloud.
+Although I'm using ZFS, for which ECC memory is recommended, I'm not hosting any real critical data and all the important data is backed up to the cloud.
 So I decided ECC memory is not worth the cost in my case.

 ### SSD Drive Cage